Blogs

 One major advantage tankless water heaters have over traditional systems is their compact size since no water storage tank is needed.
 Most residential tankless heaters take up the size of a small briefcase or carry-on bag.

-They can often be mounted directly on walls since they only require simple inlet and outlet pipes and an electrical outlety.
+They can often be mounted directly on walls since they only require simple inlet and outlet pipes and an electrical outlet.
 This frees up substantial floor space for other uses.
 Their small size also offers more flexibility to install the units closer to hot water usage points.

 4. Lifespan and Maintenance